microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-roleassignments.md

 To complete this tutorial, you need the following resources and privileges:

 + A working Microsoft Entra tenant with a Microsoft Entra ID P2 or Microsoft Entra ID Governance license enabled.
-+ Sign in to an API client such as [Graph Explorer](https://aka.ms/ge), Postman, or create your own client app to call Microsoft Graph.
++ Sign in to an API client such as [Graph Explorer](https://aka.ms/ge) to call Microsoft Graph.
 To call Microsoft Graph APIs in this tutorial, you need to use an account with the Privileged Role Administrator role.
 + Principals with active or eligible assignments to a privileged role.
 These assignments will be the scope of your access review.
 To assign privileged roles, see [Tutorial: Use the Privileged Identity Management (PIM) API to assign Microsoft Entra roles](/graph/tutorial-assign-azureadroles).
     + In this tutorial, the User Administrator role is the resource in review.
 A security group and an individual user have been assigned the role.
 + Grant yourself the following delegated permission: `AccessReview.ReadWrite.All`.